INTERVIEW 2024.5.25

 Q, In the Levain Cup Sagan Tosu match, it was my first official game appearance in a while.

-A, I was scheduled to play for about 20 minutes due to the long-awaited official game, but due to the extension, I ended up playing for a total of about 60 minutes.
-I feel a great sense of meaning in being able to return to the game after being absent since mid-April.
-There has been no rebound from injuries or poor condition, and I am grateful for the support of the rehabilitation team.
-Personally, I want to get closer to 100% in terms of game sense and running ability.
+A, since it was my first official match in a while, I was originally scheduled to play for about 20 minutes, but because the game went into extra time, I ended up playing for a total of about 60 minutes.
+Having been sidelined since mid-April, I feel a great significance in being able to return to the match.
+There have been absolutely no setbacks such as injuries or poor condition, and I am grateful for the support from the rehabilitation team.
+Personally, I want to get as close to 100 percent as possible in terms of match sharpness and stamina.

 Q, What are the points you felt when you returned to the pitch after being away from the game for a while?